Squeezing codes: robust fluctuation-stabilized memories: Outlook

 The simplest one-parameter family of rules which interpolates between $\mca_a$ and $\mca_b$ is the linear interpolation $\mca(\l) = (1-\l)\mca_a+ \l \mca_b$, here meaning that the rule $\mca_a$ is applied with probability $1-\l$ and $\mca_b$ with probability $\l \in [0,1]$.
-For the squeezing codes $\sfR_2,\sfR_3,\sfF,\sfM,\sfT$ studied in this work, we believe that only $\sfR_2$ and $\sfR_3$ can be smoothly connected to one another by such a linear interpolation.
-Nevertheless, in App.~\ref{app:samephase}, we give an explicit construction of a one-parameter family of rules which smoothly interpolates between {\it any} two rules $\mca_a,\mca_b$ (possibly with different synchronicity parameters), provided that both rules stabilize the same number of logical bits, and that all logical states possess local order parameters.
+In general, the dynamics $\mca(\l)$ constructed in this way will {\it not} be a robust memory for intermediate values of $\l$.
+Nevertheless, in App.~\ref{app:samephase}, we give an explicit construction of a different one-parameter family of rules which smoothly interpolates between {\it any} two rules $\mca_a,\mca_b$ (possibly with different synchronicity parameters), provided that both rules stabilize the same number of logical bits, and that all logical states possess local order parameters.
 This means that all of squeezing codes considered in this work, as well as Toom's rule and the models of Ref.~\cite{pajouheshgar2025exploring}, are in the same ``memory phase''.
+In this interpretation, the results of Sec.~\ref{sec:crit} mean that this single memory phase thus likely has multiple distinct universality classes of continuous phase transitions on the boundary between it and the trivial disordered phase.

 \ss{New non-equilibrium critical points}

 When it comes to phase transitions out of memory phases, the most immediate open question concerns the nature of the universality class(es) at the zero-bias phase transitions of the $\sfR,\sfF,\sfM$ squeezing codes.
 All three squeezing codes appear to be in distinct dynamic universality classes, none of which agree with the model-A expectation.
 It is also perhaps surprising that $\sfF$ and $\sfM$ appear to be in distinct universality classes, even though they possess essentially the same symmetry (viz. spin-flip combined with a spatial reflection).
 Most importantly, $\sfF,\sfM$ appear to be intrinsically non-equilibrium, not admitting any effective description in terms of an equilibrium free energy (unlike Toom's rule), and do not appear to be related to KPZ or percolation.
 The theoretical characterization of these critical points thus presents an outstanding challenge, which will be important to address in future work.